 Why is my badge gone?

-- To keep your badge, you need to stay within top 60% of your language's translators and continue translating and voting in the Twitter Translation Center.
+- To keep your badge on your profile, you need to remain active and continue translating and voting in the Twitter Translation Center.
 If you don’t stay active in the Translation Center, your badge may be removed due to inactivity.

 I was blocked from the Translation Center, what can I do?